"I Am Proud That I Don't 'Help' My Wife With Housework"

 2# Because it is about equity

 Do you believe in equity?
 Do you believe that husband and wife, both are important for the family?
-Do you believe that both of you should contribute towards the family in a just manner?
+Do you believe that both of you should contribute to the family in a just manner?
 Then this is a compelling reason to sit down, make a list of chores with your wife and divide them fairly.

 Equity would mean that both of you end up doing chores according to your ability.
 One of you might be working and the other might be the homemaker.
 That does not mean that it is the responsibility of the homemaker to take care of all the domestic chores.